-Note: Options to choose from ‘Existing’ jobs or from ‘Recent’ jobs are available from the tab
+Note: Options to choose from ‘Existing’ jobs or from ‘Recent’ jobs are available from the tab of the same name.

 DataStage EE Canvas A typical DS Enterprise Edition canvas looks like the example below.

 DS Canvas--Typical Data Stage Parallel Job

-The datastage stages are divided into two categories
+The Datastage stages are divided into two categories

-Active Stages :Active stages model the flow of data and provide mechanisms for combining data streams, aggregating data, and converting data from one data type to another.
+Active stages model the flow of data and provide mechanisms for combining data streams, aggregating data, and converting data from one data type to another.

 A passive stage handles access to databases for the extraction or writing of data.

 Ex: Sequential File, File Set, Data Set, Db2, Oracle, Hash File Stages

-The look and feel of DataStage and QualityStage canvas remains the same but the new functionalities are major enhancements over the previous version.
+The look and feel of DataStage and QualityStage canvas remain the same but the new functionalities are major enhancements over the previous version.
 Data Connection Object, Parameter Set, Range Look-up and Slowly Changing Dimension are all designed to simplify design, help cut implementation effort and reduce cost.
 Advance Find provides a good way to do impact analysis, an important step in project management.
 Resource Estimation is as important for project planning.
-Meanwhile, Performance Analysis tool is another useful feature that can be used throughout the lifecycle of a job.
+Meanwhile, the Performance Analysis tool is another useful feature that can be used throughout the lifecycle of a job.
 By knowing what causes a performance bottleneck, production support groups can better cope with the ever-shrinking batch windows.